coding-panda/panda-pods-repeater-field/README.txt

 = 1.3.7 - 9th December 2018 =
 * debug: fixed the problem pods_field() didn't fetch data in ajax

 = 1.3.8 - 10th March 2019 =
-* Add: optimised some code
+* add: optimised some code
-* Add: allow an item to be reassigned to another parent, a field using the same child table.
+* add: allow an item to be reassigned to another parent, a field using the same child table.

+= 1.4.0 - 24th March 2019  =
+* change: changed the way a repeater field is rendered out so it can be brought out at frontend for not logged in users.
+* change: changed filter names from "pprf_load_panda_repeater_allow" to "pprf_load_panda_repeater_allow_input", "pprf_load_panda_repeater_allow_msg" to "pprf_load_panda_repeater_allow_input_msg"

 == Upgrade Notice ==